Plaid Cymru: European Free Alliance

 Plaid retains strong links with the Scottish National Party (SNP), with both parties' MPs co-operating closely with one another.
 They work as a single parliamentary group within Westminster, and were involved in joint campaigning, under the banner of a "Celtic alliance", during the 2001 and 2010 general elections.
-Both Plaid and the SNP, along with Mebyon Kernow of Cornwall, are members of the European Free Alliance (EFA), a pan-European political party for regionalist, autonomist and pro-independence political parties across Europe.
+Both Plaid and the SNP, along with Mebyon Kernow of Cornwall, are members of the European Free Alliance (EFA), a European political party for regionalist, autonomist and pro-independence political parties across Europe.
 The EFA co-operates with the larger European Green Party to form The Greens–European Free Alliance (Greens/EFA) political group in the European Parliament, although the UK is no longer a member of the European Union.

 Sections

 Plaid Cymru has several official sections and affiliated groups, with the aim of representing all parts of wider society.
 The official sections of Plaid are as follows: